Juneau, Alaska, is the most unusual state capital! You can’t drive there—this charming little port is accessible only by air or sea.

 Mount Roberts is a marvel of a different sort, rearing almost 4,000 feet straight into the sky behind the cruise ship docks.
 An aerial tram goes about halfway up the mountain — you can see its cables from the docks.
 At the upper tram terminal, you’ll find stunning views, a small cafe, a modest nature center that’s especially great if you have kids along, and a theater that shows either a short film or live cultural performances, depending on your timing.

 Yet another massive Alaskan marvel lives in the sea: Humpback whales, and taking a whale watching tour out of Juneau is a rare opportunity to see them engaging in bubble-net feeding, a cooperative, learned behavior in which they surround fish with a “net” of bubbles then, at the leader’s signal, lunge up through the middle of the fish and gulp them down.
-Several tour operators specialize in getting you out to the whales, then, return back in good time to catch your ship again.
+Several tour operators specialize in getting you out to the whales, then return in good time to catch your ship again.

 A short cruise stopover isn’t enough time for a full-on bear-viewing expedition.
 If you’re starting or ending your cruise in Juneau, leave yourself time for a day tour to nearby Admiralty Island.
 That’s where the massive brown bears have the human population outnumbered!